microhomie/microhomie/docs/index.rst

 The first thing you need to do is to load the Microhomie firmware, a modified MicroPython firmware, onto your ESP8266 device.
 You can download the firmware from the `GitHub release page <https://github.com/microhomie/microhomie/releases>`_.

-If you just started with MicroPython, a good start is the `Getting started with MicroPython on the ESP8266 <http://docs.micropython.org/en/latest/esp8266/tutorial/intro.html>`_ from the MicroPython documentation.
+If you just started with MicroPython, a good start is the `Getting started with MicroPython on the ESP8266 <http://docs.micropython.org/en/latest/esp8266/tutorial/intro.html>`_ tutorial from the MicroPython documentation.

 Configuration